- Commissioner of the Revenue

 - Notifying the DMV alone will not ensure that your personal property account will be accurate.

-Failure to keep the commissioner of the revenue informed
+Failure to keep the commissioner of the revenue informed of changes in ownership may result in your personal property records being incorrect.

 When Tax is Due